vincent-seibus/ConciseStaticHttpServer/README.md

-ConciseHttpServer
+ConciseStaticHttpServer
 =================

-node Concise Http Server
+node Concise Static Http Server

 based on an answer by @Jeff Ward for